Independence Day 2023: Get to know history, significance of Indian flag | Headlines

 Initially, there was a traditional spinning wheel (Charkha) in the centre of the flag.
 A modification took place with the inclusion of white strips in the middle.
 Furthermore, the traditional spinning wheel was replaced by Ashok Chakra in 1947.

-On January 26, 2002, a modification took place in the Indian Flag Code.
+The Flag Code of India took effect on January 26, 2002.
 Accordingly, the citizens of India were finally permitted to hoist the Tricolour over their homes, or workplaces on any day and not just National days as was the case earlier.
 Now, Indians can proudly display the national flag.

 However, there are certain rules associated with hoisting the Tricolour.
 One must never use the flag as pillow covers, table covers, or bedsheets.
 One must keep in mind that the flag should always be in the right hand of the speaker, for 'right' represents authority.